sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/01-0-introduction.md

 ### Supporting this project

-Their are a few ways you can support this project.
+There are a few ways you can support this project.

 - Opening a pull request or issue.
 English is not my native language and I have dyslexia.
 If you find a spell mistake, please submit an issue or pull request on [the repo](https://github.com/sempruijs/coding-with-eyes-closed).
 - [Star the repository](https://github.com/sempruijs/coding-with-eyes-closed).
 This way more people can find the book.